Real estate signs say more about you and your business than they do about the properties they advertise.

 Therefore, it’s important to brand your business and use a strong, unique logo.
-By following the example of companies with famous logos, you can focus on what makes your business different instead of what makes your business the same.
+By following the example of companies with famous logos, you can focus on what makes your business different instead of making your business the same.

-So whether you’re designing a logo for a realtor or real estate company like with the Leedon Green Condo or have a real estate agency, a mortgage company or another business in the real estate industry, you should pay attention.
+So whether you’re designing a logo for a realtor or real estate company, or have a real estate agency, a mortgage company, or another business in the real estate industry, you should pay attention.
 This is important.